 Moving to Fort Worth from another state

-No matter what state you come from and how many times you have visited Fort Worth, TX, moving to a new state is always a challenge.
+No matter what state you come from and how many times you have visited Fort Worth, TX, moving to Fort Worth will be a challenge.
 It doesn’t have to be hard or sad, but it certainly is a challenge.
 Since you probably don’t know exactly what you are getting yourself into, we’re here to help you out.
-We would like to share a few things everyone moving to Fort Worth should know.
+We would like to share a few things for everyone that is moving to Fort Worth should know.

 We’ll take a look at: